Upload a Custom Server Certificate and CA Certificate

 Back up the original Nessus CA and server certificates and keys.

-For the location of the default certificate files for your operating system, see Upload a Custom Server Certificate and CA Certificate.
+For the location of the default certificate files for your operating system, see Location of Certificate Files.

 cp /opt/nessus/com/nessus/CA/cacert.pem /opt/nessus/com/nessus/CA/cacert.pem.orig